Join the practice

 If you live within our practice area (a postal address of Cleethorpes, Grimsby, Humberston, Waltham, New Waltham or Scartho) you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
-Eligibility can be quickly confirmed from your address so it would help if you could provide proof by way of a recent utility bill.
+Eligibility can be quickly confirmed from your address so it would help if you could provide proof such as a recent utility bill.

-If you apply to register online, please allow seven days before contacting the surgery to check whether you have been accepted.
-If you are accepted you will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+To register online, you will need to complete a registration form which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+Please allow seven days before contacting the surgery to check whether you have been accepted.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.